 The CTP insurance premium consists of the CTP Insurer component paid to insurers for the policy, and a component for CTP scheme services and administration costs.
 Find more information on CTP premiums.

-Premium ranges for each premium class will be set by the Regulator.
+Premium ranges for each premium class are set by the Regulator.
 CTP Insurers set their premium prices within these ranges.
 It is possible that all insurers may choose to set their premiums at either the top or bottom of the range, which they are allowed to do in a competitive market.
 This would mean that all premiums for a particular premium class would be the same on registration renewal notices.
 Find more information on CTP premiums.